Peter Sutcliffe, UK killer known as the Yorkshire Ripper, dies with coronavirus

 A Prison Service spokesperson said: "HMP (Her Majesty's Prison) Frankland prisoner Peter Coonan (born Sutcliffe) died in hospital on 13 November.
 The Prisons and Probation Ombudsman has been informed."

-Sutcliffe spent many years in Broadmoor high-security psychiatric hospital, before being considered stable enough in 2016 to be transferred to HMP Frankland in County Durham, Britain's PA news agency said.
+Sutcliffe spent many years in Broadmoor high-security psychiatric hospital, before being considered stable enough in 2016 to be transferred to Frankland prison in County Durham, Britain's PA news agency said.

+He confessed to police in 1981 but then decided to contest the charges in court.
+During his trial at the Old Bailey in London he claimed he was on a mission from God to kill prostitutes.

+Sutcliffe was born in June 1946 in Bingley, West Yorkshire.
+Among other jobs, he worked as a truck driver and grave digger.